 You should spend at least 45 to 60 minutes a day walking and running with your silver American Akita dogs to keep them happy and healthy.
 They also enjoy playing in a large, secure garden with plenty of fun activities.

-How much is an American Akita worth?
+How much is a silver American Akita worth?

 You can buy an Akita for around $1,000 in the US.
 The average price of a puppy is between $600 and $2,000.
 However, the price will fluctuate according to the breeder, region, bloodline, color, age, prize, etc.